Vietnam.vn - Nền tảng quảng bá Việt Nam

 India has recently restricted the import of UAVs with parts made in neighboring countries.
 (Source: Guardian)

-However, defense and industry officials in the country revealed that Indian officials are concerned about the possibility of China gathering intelligence through components manufactured in the UAV's communications, camera, radio transmission and operating software functions.
+However, defense and industry officials in the country revealed that Indian officials are concerned about the possibility of China gathering intelligence through components manufactured in the UAV's communication functions, cameras, radio transmissions and operating software.

-Due to “security vulnerabilities” that compromised critical military data, New Delhi has called on suppliers to disclose the source when supplying assembly components.
+Due to “security vulnerabilities” that compromised critical military data, New Delhi has called on suppliers to disclose the source of components when sourcing them for assembly.

 Source